asharma-gh/ZippyFS/README.md

 distributed file system in fuse, early in development
 Original version: branch nozippyfs
 ## Design
 This file system is built using FUSE.
-This allows us to create a program that utilizes the unix i/o interface.
+This allows us to create a file system which redefines the unix i/o interface.
 This program consists of 3 main components, a block cache, directory on disk, and the server.
 The block cache contains files in-memory for modification.
 When files are modified, the changes are flushed to disk in the directory on disk.
 If a particular section of a file was modified, that block of the file is flushed.